ryukinix/ryukinix.github.io/about/index.md

 ---

 ## Tag of life
-Love Mathematics - then the subsequent science falls like a glove upon that passion.
+I love Mathematics - then the subsequent science falls like a glove upon that passion.
 All knowledge is valid, but IT is the merger that captivates me more.

 ## Programming Languages

-In general I like programming mostly in Python, Go and C. Sometimes I try to code in Common Lisp or other languages.
+In general I like programming mostly in Python, Lisp and C. Sometimes I try to code in other languages like Haskell, Go and F#.
+Although I know a little about C++, Java and C# I not use these languages everyday.

 ## Current life